 Periodic reviews (at least annually) of access rights for all employees and vendors need to be conducted to reduce the risk of a security breach by regularly re-evaluating user roles, access rights, and user credentials.
 An essential part of account management and access control, these reviews limit access to critical data and resources and ensure that the right people have access to the right data.

 With so much data transferred into the cloud, this invaluable resource has become a target for bad actors.
-Cloud vulnerability and penetration testing aims to evaluate the security integrity of the cloud environment hosting business-critical information in order to identify, classify and manage the critical vulnerabilities.
+Cloud vulnerability assessments aim to evaluate the security and integrity of any cloud environment hosting business-critical information in order to identify, classify and manage the critical vulnerabilities.

 - Data Breaches